Hexastack/hexabot-template-tensorflow/README.md

 ## Built-in Features

-- **Generative AI Support**: This template includes both the **ollama helper** and **plugin** by default to help you get started with generative AI features.
+This template includes both the Ollama **helper** and **plugin** by default to help you get started with NLU and generative AI features.
-- **Tensorflow NLU API**: A built-in Tensorflow based Natural Language Understanding (NLU) API is provided for intent recognition, language detection and slot filling.

 ## Extending Hexabot